Frequently Asked Questions

 Please cite SPMF as follows:

 If you have a general question, please ask it in the data mining forum so that I can answer you and that the answer can be shared with everyone else.
 But you can also ask me by e-mail if the question has to be private.
-I try to answer as fast as possible.
+I will try to answer as quickly as possible.
 But if your question is long and requires a long answer or if I'm currently busy, I may takes a few days before I answer.